-The Creston Wildlife Management Area interpretive centre offers the opportunity to learn about the numerous species of birds, mammals and reptiles that inhabit the nearby wetlands.
+The Creston Valley Wildlife Centre offers the opportunity to learn about the numerous species of birds, mammals and reptiles that inhabit the nearby wetlands.
 Interpretive walks and canoe rides throughout the marsh are available.

 Spectacular mountain views, surrounding expanses of wilderness and the beauty of Kootenay Lake all combine to make Creston an excellent base for outdoor adventure, and a popular destination for visitors.
 Outdoor enthusiasts will enjoy Creston’s scenic hiking, biking and naturalist trails.

-Drive another 10 km (6 mi) west from Crawford Bay to Kootenay Bay to take The Longest Free Ferry Ride in the world, a 40-minute scenic crossing of Kootenay Lake, from nearby Kootenay Bay to Balfour on the lake's west arm.
-Prior to 1902, Kootenay Bay was only a flag stop for the paddlewheelers, which nosed right up onto the pebble beach.
-In 1947 the ferry terminal moved from Gray Creek to Kootenay Bay and by June of 1948 the highway, which by then was the Trans Canada Highway, was paved through to the ferry landing.
+Drive another 10 km (6 mi) from Crawford Bay to Kootenay Bay to take The Longest Free Ferry Ride in the world, a 40-minute scenic crossing of Kootenay Lake, from Kootenay Bay to Balfour on the lake’s west arm.

-The ferry traverses Kootenay Lake docking at Balfour on the west side.
-Tranquil today, Balfour bustled in the old mining days of the 1890s, as sternwheelers plied the waters of Kootenay Lake, transporting prospectors and supplies to and from mining camps along the lake's shores.
-From Balfour you can access Kokanee Creek Provincial Park with over one kilometre of sandy beaches is a summer destination for beach lovers.
+Tranquil today, the small community of Balfour bustled in the old mining days of the 1890s, as sternwheelers plied the waters of Kootenay Lake, transporting prospectors and supplies to and from mining camps along the lake’s shores.
+Take time to browse the shops and eateries at the Balfour Ferry Landing.
+From Balfour you can access Kokanee Creek Provincial Park with over one kilometre of sandy beaches and a summer destination for beach lovers.

-Just north of Balfour is the world famous 32,035 hectare, Kokanee Glacier Park located in a rugged wilderness area of the Selkirk Mountains between Slocan and Kootenay Lakes.
+Just north of Balfour is the world famous Kokanee Glacier Park located in a rugged wilderness area of the Selkirk Mountains between Slocan and Kootenay Lakes.
 Established in 1922, this park is one of the oldest in the province.
 Lying mostly above 1,800 m (5,850 ft) in elevation, the park has three glaciers: Kokanee, Caribou and Woodbury which feed over 30 lakes and are the headwaters of many creeks.
-Kokanee Lake is 1,200 m (4225 ft) in length, 400 m (1300 ft) wide, probably 100 m (325 ft) deep and surrounded by precipitous cliffs and rockslides.
+Kokanee Lake is 1,200 m (4225 ft) in length, 400 m (1300 ft) wide, and surrounded by precipitous cliffs and rockslides.
 Scenic lakes include the gem-coloured Sapphire Lakes, the milky Joker Lakes and popular Gibson, Kaslo and Tanal Lakes which offer good fishing for Rainbow and Cutthrout trout.

 Heading west along Highway 3A along the fringes of the West Arm Park the traveler comes to the picturesque town of Nelson.
 West Arm Park extends along the shore of Kootenay Lake from Nelson to Harrop and up to the peaks behind.
 The creek fans and pocket beaches are popular with boaters.

-Nelson is famous for its cluster of some 350 heritage buildings that along with its setting and stunning scenery create a quaint almost fairy book town.
+Nelson is famous for its cluster of some 350 heritage buildings that along with its setting and stunning scenery create a quaint almost fairy-book town.
 Incorporated in 1897 as a mining town, Nelson has bloomed into a unique community with a thriving tourist trade.
-Nelson has been described as the best "Small Art Town in Canada".
-For the entire summer ‘Artwalk' turns the downtown core into a living art gallery.
-Thanks to the mild climate in Nelson visitors can ski without freezing in the winter and fish without scorching in the summer.
+Nelson has been described as the best “Small Art Town in Canada”.
+For the entire summer ‘Artwalk’ turns the downtown core into a living art gallery.
+Thanks to the mild climate visitors can ski without freezing in the winter and fish without scorching in the summer.
 This makes Nelson a paradise for outdoor sports enthusiasts.
 The award-winning terrain and abundant snow make for amazing skiing, snowboarding, snowmobiling and snow-shoeing in the winter.
 As the snow melts away in the Spring, the landscape becomes a mecca for golfing, hiking, fishing, climbing, mountain biking and bird watching.
-Nelson is also home to the renowned Whitewater Ski Resort described as one of the best powder mountains on the continent, and the scenic Granite Pointe Golf Club.

 Travelling north from Balfour along Highway 31 a must stop is the village of Ainsworth Hot Springs.
 The Ainsworth Hot Springs Resort’s natural hot springs feature a unique horseshoe-shaped cave where the darkness, the mineral deposits and the humidity all combine to offer an exhilarating experience.
 The hot, steamy, odourless shower of mineralized water falls from the cave’s roof and forms a waist-deep pool, providing a rejuvenating natural steam bath.